 What you see: Spinach that looks “wet.”

 What it is: Cell membranes breaking down, releasing water; generally, the leaves’ cells are collapsing.
+Bacteria may be present, though spoilage bacteria that won’t hurt you is most likely.

 The spinach pictured here is just starting its green slime journey.
 As the leaves age, their cell membranes break down, creating slow leaks through which water and other stuff seeps out.
 Thus we have these wet stains on some of the spinach leaves and the volume of each leaf decreases.